rilldata/rill/docs/docs/tutorials/rill_basics/success.md

 3. Rill Developer and Rill Cloud offer different capabilities, we will discuss Rill Cloud next!

 While you have completed the Basics Course, there are still many more features in our product with new ones coming out regularly!
-Please continue onto our next series, **Rill Cloud Features Explained**, to dive into Rill Cloud's features and advanced modeling/dashboarding.
+Please continue onto our next series, **Rill's Advanced Features** to dive into our more advanced features and advanced modeling/dashboarding.
+Or, if you are looking for administration topics, please refer to **Administration Topics**.

+For guidance on how to use Rill Cloud and its features, please refer to our [**Explore section**](https://docs.rilldata.com/explore/dashboard-101) of our docs for more information!

 import DocsRating from '@site/src/components/DocsRating';